sadmankiba/pipelined-processor/notes.md

 # Notes

+## Writing a Verilog Design

+- First, draw or think of the schematic of the module.
+- Start thinking from highest level, gradually design internal components.
+- What are the reusuable+atomic modules that you will make?
+How will you use these?
+- Ultimately, everything will be built on basic logic gates.

 ## Hardware Description Language (HDL)

 - HDLs allow the user to describe, design, and test a circuit in software before